reiver/technical-director-interview-questions/README.md

 Having said that, I expect a **technical director** (**TD**) to be able to do all these activities.

+## Features

+Before I get into the **interview questions for a technical director (TD)**, I'm going to talk about what I'm trying to figure out when I interview someone from a **technical director** (**TD**) role:

+* does the person seem smart?
+* does the person seem internally motivated?
+* does the person like technical things?
+* does the person like technical things that have nothing to do with their job?
+*

 ## Interview Questions

 ### Question 1